frmokoena/Bomberman/readme.md

 I use DIY hacks for my bot with A* search for path finding.

-During each round, any one of the following actions can happen:
+During each round, any one of the following actions (in order of importance) can happen:

  1. Stay clear of bombs
  2. Trigger the bomb if the timer it's not already 2.